 Torremolinos is all about fun in the sun.
 It may be more subdued than it was in the action-packed 1960s and '70s, but it remains the gay capital of the Costa del Sol.
 Scantily attired Northern Europeans of all ages still jam the streets in season, shopping for bargains on Calle San Miguel, downing sangria in the bars of La Nogalera, and congregating in the bars and English pubs.
 By day, the sunseekers flock to El Bajondillo and La Carihuela beaches, where, in high summer, it's hard to find towel space on the sand.

 Torremolinos has two sections.
-The first, Central Torremolinos, is built around the Plaza Costa del Sol; Calle San Miguel, the main shopping street; and the brash Nogalera Plaza, which is full of overpriced bars and restaurants.
-The Pueblo Blanco area, off Calle Casablanca, is more pleasant; and the Cuesta del Tajo, at the far end of Calle San Miguel, winds down a steep slope to Bajondillo Beach.
+The first, Central Torremolinos, is built around the Plaza Costa del Sol, refurbished and fully pedestrianized in 2019; Calle San Miguel, the main shopping street; and the brash Plaza de la Nogalera, which is full of overpriced bars and restaurants.
+The Pueblo Blanco area, off Calle Casablanca, is more pleasant; and the Cuesta del Tajo, at the far end of Calle San Miguel, winds down a steep slope to El Bajondillo beach.
 Here, crumbling walls, bougainvillea-clad patios, and old cottages hint at the quiet fishing village of bygone years.